Swan Island Airport: History

+A United Airlines / Western Air Express Boeing 247D crashed on November 9, 1933, after a failed takeoff from Swan Island Municipal Airport.
+The passenger transport plane, which was carrying seven passengers and three crew, was destined for a stopover at The Dalles, Oregon, enroute to Medford, Oregon.
+The plane took off at night in dense fog and skidded off the runway, but was still able to climb.
+The pilots miscalculated their direction and crashed into the Tualatin Mountains west of the airport.
+Three passengers and one crew member were killed.

 The Port of Portland and the Portland City Council held meetings in 1935 to investigate a possible renovation of the Swan Island Municipal Airport.
 They determined that it would not be cost effective to rebuild the airport to accommodate larger aircraft.
 By 1936, citizens were petitioning the city council to fund a larger airport at a higher elevation.
 I. E. Oakes, the Works Progress Administration director for Portland, announced in 1937 that he would look to secure US$627,781 (US$ adjusted for inflation) in funds from the federal government to build a new runway to accommodate large airlines.
 However, the federal government condemned the site and offered up funds to build a new airport.

 After the Portland–Columbia Super Airport was constructed, the Swan Island Municipal Airport still operated, although in a diminished capacity.
 Flying students were banned from using the airport in their training programs due to the low altitude.
 The military removed their facilities from the airport and most commercial liners had moved their services to the new airport.
 During World War II, Swan Island was the location of a Kaiser shipyard where T2 tankers, Liberty ships, and Victory ships were produced in support of the war effort.
 After the war, the shipyard became the center for Port of Portland operations.